Jean-Marie Hullot

+Education

 In 1981, Jean-Marie Hullot received a Ph.D. in computer science from the University of Paris at Orsay, where his adviser was Gérard Huet.

+Career

 He was a researcher at INRIA from 1979 to 1985, when he joined NeXT.
 In 1996 he co-founded RealNames, a URL translation service which closed in 2002.
-He worked as CTO of Application Division at Apple Inc. from 2001 to 2005.
-He was the President and CEO of Fotopedia, a collaborative photo encyclopedia, and co-founder of The Iris Foundation, a nature conservancy organization.
+He worked as CTO of the application division at Apple Inc. from 2001 to 2005.
+He was the president and CEO of Fotopedia, a collaborative photo encyclopedia, and co-founder of The Iris Foundation, a nature conservancy organization.

 He died on June 19, 2019.